 Effective as of January 1, 2016, we acquired substantially all of the assets of Sigma Payment Solutions, Inc. ("Sigma").
 Sigma was an electronic payment solutions provider to the automotive finance industry.
 The transaction marked our expansion into the automotive finance space.
-We have benefitted greatly from Sigma's deep integrations with automotive finance software platforms, or dealer management systems (DMS).
+We have benefitted greatly from Sigma's deep integrations with automotive finance software platforms, or DMS.